Search this blog

 Instructions

-• Brush the tops of the scones with the reserved milk mixture
+• Brush tops with reserved egg mixture.

 Notes